Ecuavisa: Programming

-Ecuavisa dedicates a great portion of its programming to international shows, mainly soap operas from Telemundo and Rede Globo, such as "El Clon" and "Bellisima".
+Ecuavisa dedicates a great portion of its programming to international shows, mainly soap operas from Televisa, Telemundo, TV Globo and ABS-CBN, such as Rubí, El clon, Avenida Brasil and Kadenang Ginto.

 Ecuavisa's programming is oriented to family entertainment, educational programs, and soap operas (novelas).
 In 2007, Ecuavisa is boosting its own productions, with "El hombre de la casa" (a remake of Man about the House) a classic British comedy.
 Other remakes made are La niñera (The Nanny) and "Kliffor" (a remake of The Cosby Show), that achieved great success in Ecuador's ratings profile.

 Ecuavisa has a nightly news broadcast, Televistazo, which is currently the most watched news show in Ecuador.
-For years, it also aired programming for children, such as Dragon Ball and Doraemon from Japan.
+For years, it also aired programming for children, such as Dragon Ball and Doraemon (which at the time of its premiere in 2002 had good share) from Japan.
 Non-anime series for children included Zooboomafoo, Little Robots, Sesame Street and Foster's Home for Imaginary Friends.

 In 2015, Ecuavisa came under fire for replacing reruns of Dragon Ball with the local version of Chilean competition show Yingo.
 This resulted in a mass protest from viewers and a change to the program's timeslot.

+Bombing

+In March 2023, journalists and presenters were targeted in an attack on media personalities.
+Several journalists received envelopes containing a USB stick.
+Once the device was plugged into a computer, it would explode.

+One of Ecuavisa's television presenters, Lenin Artieda received minor injuries from the blast after one of the devices were plugged into a computer in the newsroom in Guayaquil.